How to Automate Content Creation with AI Without Losing the Human Touch

 - end the day with one unfinished draft

+This feels busy.
 But it is not efficient.

-I have seen this many times.
+I have seen this happen many times.
 The person is working hard, but the workflow is broken.
 They are doing everything manually and in the wrong order.

-A better workflow is step-by-step and repeatable.
+A better workflow is simple, boring, and repeatable.

 That is where AI helps most.